Ryan Drummond: Career

 Drummond initially wanted to play Sonic in the anime adaptation Sonic X, and even offered to move to New York so he could play the role, 4Kids instead hired Jason Griffith who later became his successor.

 In an interview, Drummond stated he was offered the chance by Sega to re-audition as Sonic during the development of Sonic Generations, but he rejected the role because Sega refused to give him a union contract.

-He also did voice work in commercials, such as The Padres, McDonald's, Wheel Of Fortune, Sega Dreamcast, Oceans Eleven, Checkmate Inc., Clear Factor Skincare, Hoist Fitness Systems, and Diedrich Coffee.
-Additionally, he has done voices for theme parks including SeaWorld Orlando as Shamu for a few years and has also provided various voices in Legoland California.
+He also did acting and voice work in commercials, such as The Padres, McDonald's, Wheel Of Fortune, Sega Dreamcast, Ocean's Eleven, Checkmate Inc., Clear Factor Skincare, Hoist Fitness Systems, and Diedrich Coffee.
+Additionally, he has done voices for theme parks including SeaWorld Orlando as Shamu for a few years and has also provided various background voices in Legoland California.

 Outside of acting, Drummond has also worked in comedy, such as a mime artist and a clown.

 Today, Drummond mainly works in theatre.
 He starred in a musical comedy theatre show in San Diego titled Forever Plaid.
-He would later star in many other musical theatre productions, such as Godspell, Into the Woods, City of Angels, Zhivago, The Producers, Hairspray, The Wedding Singer, Anything Goes, Singin' in the Rain, Mary Poppins, Sunday in the Park with George and most recently, Groundhog Day.
+He would later star in many other musical theatre productions, such as Godspell, Into the Woods, City of Angels, Zhivago, The Producers, Hairspray, The Wedding Singer, Anything Goes, Singin' in the Rain, Mary Poppins, Sunday in the Park with George, Men Are From Mars, Women Are From Venus and most recently, Groundhog Day.

-Additionally since 2017, he has been the main performer of the theatrical play, Men Are From Mars, Women Are From Venus.
+In 2020, Drummond would once again reprise his role as the voice of Sonic in the radio fan web-series Sonic and Tails R.

+In 2025, Drummond and his second wife Abby founded the talent agency The Gold Ring Agency, as a way for events to book appearances of Drummond and other Sonic Adventure series voice actors David Humphrey and Scott Dreier.

 Music career

-In 1991, he became a member and the bass vocalist in the music group, The A.Y.U.
+Drummond is a member and the bass vocalist in the music group, The A.Y.U.
 Quartet.
 Together, the music group has released three albums.

 Personal life

-Upon moving to San Diego, California, Drummond met his wife Lisa.
-The couple were married on October 8, 2002.
-Together they have two sons, Daniel and Tommie.
-As of 2019, the couple have since divorced.
-He and his sons currently reside in San Francisco, California.
+Upon moving to San Diego, California, Drummond met his first wife Lisa.
+They were married on October 8, 2002, and together, they have two sons.
+In 2019, they had divorced, and on October 30, 2019, Drummond married his second wife Abby.
+He currently resides in San Francisco, California.

 Drummond would update his fans about his personal life from time to time on his online blog.